Ninetalesgh/dndcampaign/vault/database/characters/nyari.md

 - **Weapon Mastery**: [TODO] choose 2 weapon types. *(Switch 1 after Long Rest)*
 - **Prepared Spells**: 2
 - **Spell Slots Level 1**: 2

+- **Alert**:
+  - **Initiative Proficiency.** When you roll Initiative, you can add your Proficiency Bonus to the roll. *(Already included above)*
+  - **Initiative Swap.** Immediately after you roll Initiative, you can swap your Initiative with the Initiative of one willing ally in the same combat.
+You can't make this swap if you or the ally is [Incapacitated](conditions.md#incapacitated).

 # Reminders
 ### After Short Rest